LuckyIndraEfendi/ekatalog-app/README.md

-# Build and Deploy a Modern Katalog Application in Codeigniter 3 with Boostrap 5 and Ion Auth
+# Build and Deploy a Modern Catalog Application in Codeigniter 3 with Boostrap 5 and Ion Auth

 ![YouTube](https://github.com/LuckyIndraEfendi/ekatalog-app/blob/main/thumbnail.png)